 - Top with chopped green onions and serve hot.

-Note 1: You can substitute chili sauce with any other hot sauce like Sriracha
+- You can substitute chilli sauce with any other hot sauce like Sriracha

-Note 2: Sesame oil adds a lot of flavor to chinese cooking but you can substitute it with any other vegetable oil
+- Sesame oil adds a lot of flavor to Chinese cooking but you can substitute it with any other vegetable oil.